AndreaPerrelli/twitch_clip_bot/README.md

 !lolrank
 Returns info about the League of Legends rank of the streamer

-Stay tuned for further updates!
+Stay tuned for further updates!.